nicholasf/inkling/README.txt

 Inkling code is copyrighted to Tree Falling In The Woods, Pty Ltd. and available under the MIT License.
-It includes software from other projects, listed below, all available through the MIT license.
+It includes software from other projects, other people, listed below, all available through the MIT license.

 * Ruby on Rails - http://rubyonrails.org - David Heinemeier Hansson, etc..
 * better_nested_set - http://github.com/chris/better_nested_set - Copyright (c) 2006 Jean-Christophe Michel, Symétrie